Good profile of new SFPD Chief Greg Suhr by Matier & Ross in today’s Chron. M&R describe his career as a “rollercoaster.”

 Of the three (candidates), Suhr had the deepest history with the department.
 He’s been a captain at the Mission District station as well as at Bayview, and has been a deputy chief for operations.
 He’s been a patrol commander and worked in the narcotics division and as a patrol cop.

 (More on his Bayview success in this Chron article.)
-The downs:

 What kept Suhr from being a no-brainer pick for Lee is that he also comes with the most baggage of the three finalists.